 Scope (how many people are or will be affected)

-Impact to some but less than half of rights holders in particular rights holder group (25% ~ <50%)
+Impact on a portion, but less than half, of the rights holders within a specific group (25% ~ <50%)

 Remediability (difficulty to restore the people impacted to a situation before impact)